hajame/fullstackopen-2019.github.io/src/content/osa8/part8b.md

 There are few different solutions for this.
 One way is to make the query for all persons [poll](https://www.apollographql.com/docs/react/essentials/queries.html#refetching) the server, or make the query repeatedly.

 <!-- Muutos on pieni, määritellään pollausväliksi kaksi sekuntia: -->
 The change is small.
-Lets set the query to poll every two seconds:
+Let's set the query to poll every two seconds:

 ```js
 const App = () => {